Core Processing: Validation & Quality Workflow

 Inputs:

-- consistency_factor: reflects how closely the submission matches expected format and normal processing behavior.
+• consistency_factor: reflects how closely the submission matches expected format, metadata, task mapping, and normal processing behavior.

-- timing_factor: reduces the effect of incomplete, delayed, or irregular submission flow.
+• timing_factor: reduces the effect of incomplete, delayed, duplicated, or irregular submission flow.

-This model allows the system to assess input quality in a consistent and maintainable way while keeping downstream processing predictable.
+This model helps assess input quality consistently while keeping downstream processing predictable.

 Automated Validation Layer

 Submitted evidence is processed by an automated validation layer that combines rule-based checks with content extraction methods.
-Its purpose is to confirm whether the provided input matches the expected format, context, and structural requirements before moving to the next stage.
+Its purpose is to confirm whether the input matches the expected format, context, and structural requirements before moving to the next stage.
+This layer sits between raw submission intake and task approval, helping normalize evidence such as screenshots, uploaded media, or structured request payloads before they affect scoring, reward flow, or final status.

 Typical validation stages include:

-- validating structure against expected rules or API responses when available;
+• validating structure against expected rules, mission context, or API responses when available;

 A simplified flow can be described as: